iko4akov/secrets/README.md

 #### life_days:
 `IntegerField, indicating the number of days the secret will be valid.`
 #### is_reader:
 `BooleanField, defaulting to False, used to track whether the secret has been viewed.`
-#### word_code:
-`CharField with a maximum length of 50, representing a code word associated with the secret.`
 #### secret_key:
 `CharField with a maximum length of 100, representing a unique URL for the secret.`
 #### date_of_burning: